anonymousauthor312/EpidemiOptim/readme.md

  <em>Main EpidemiOptim interface.</em>
 </p>

-It can be run from the command line:
+It can be run from the command line in `./epidemioptim/`:

 ```
 python train.py --config goal_dqn --expe_name goal_dqn_study --trial_id 0